qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

    .. contents::
       :local:

-The :index:`Expressions` feature is available from many parts in QGIS.
+The **Expressions** feature is available from many parts in QGIS.
 It can be accessed using the |expression| :sup:`Expression Builder`, the
 |expressionSelect| :sup:`Select By Expression...`, the :guilabel:`Geometry generator`
 symbol layer option, the |calculateField| :sup:`Field calculator` or the